|Nutrition Facts (per serving)|

 Gather the ingredients.

-Preheat oven to 350 F. Grease a 9-inch square baking pan or spray with nonstick baking spray.
+Preheat oven to 350 F. Grease a 9-inch square baking pan with butter or cooking spray.

-Combine butter, flour, granulated and brown sugar, oats, salt, and beaten egg in a mixing bowl.
+Combine butter, flour, granulated sugar, brown sugar, oats, salt, and beaten egg in a mixing bowl.
 Beat with an electric mixer on low speed, scraping bowl occasionally with a silicone spatula, just until mixture is blended but still somewhat crumbly.